-The cargo area lighting is positioned on both sides of the boot lid opening.
+The cargo area lighting is located in the tailgate.

 - 1. Insert a screwdriver and gently prize so that the lamp housing comes loose. - 2.
 Replace the bulb. - 3.
 Check that the bulb illuminates and press back the lamp housing.

 Lamp replacement - vanity mirror lighting